-MSW students are expected to intellectually honest and forthright in their academic and field placement activities.
+MSW students are expected to intellectually honest and forthright in their academic and practicum activities.
 All work MSW students complete for all courses should be their own.
 MSW students are expected to give credit to the sources used in their work by including appropriate citations and identifying direct quotations with quotation marks and providing complete reference information.

-Please review the information on Academic Integrity and Misconduct.
+Please review the information on academic integrity at https://faculty.mtsu.edu/academic-integrity/.
 Academic integrity is a hallmark of Middle Tennessee State University.
 We expect students to present original work for all academic assignments turned in for credit and appropriately credit all sources used.
 Academic misconduct includes, but is not limited to: